flyntwp/guidelines/CONTRIBUTING.md

 git push origin myFixBranch
 ```

-- In GitHub, send a pull request to the `master` branch. **If you are submitting a pull request to the [Flynt Starter Theme](https://github.com/flyntwp/flynt-starter-theme), send your pull request to the `develop` branch, not `master`.**
+- In GitHub, send a pull request to the `master` branch.

 - If we suggest changes, then:
     - Make the required updates.